Pylons/pyramid/docs/narr/models.rst

 Models
 ======

-*Models* are typically simple Python classes defined in a module.
+A :term:`model` is typically a simple Python class defined in a module.
 Model *instances* make up the graph that :mod:`repoze.bfg` is willing to traverse.

 Defining a Model
 ----------------